-It’s the very first museum devoted to the Economy in Europe: created by Banque de France, the Cité de l’Economie (or Citéco or City of the Economy) is a beautiful proposition aiming at “giving some meaning to the big society debates” by simply explaining the major economic principles.
+This is the very first museum devoted to the Economy in Europe: created by Banque de France, the Cité de l’Economie (or Citéco or City of the Economy) is a beautiful proposition aiming at “giving some meaning to the big society debates” by simply explaining the major economic principles.
+A museum ultimately reopening after two months on lockdown because of the coronavirus epidemic.

 Set in a former Banque de France branch, set near the Parc Monceau, Citéco has decided to show the vestiges of its past (safe deposit rooms, director’s office, inspector’s office among others).